 Remarketing Strategy 2: Excluding visitors

 Is your target audience unlikely to convert more than once?
 If so, use remarketing to exclude audiences from your campaigns.
 This way you won’t waste valuable advertising money on visitors that are unlikely to contribute towards your business goals.
 This will increase your CTR, leading to a higher quality score and, ultimately, higher ad positions and a lower cost-per-click.
 As a bonus, it also ensures that you won’t aggravate existing customers by giving them the feeling they’re being tracked over the internet.

-Many business can make good use of this remarketing strategy.
-Here’s some examples:
+Many businesses can make good use of this remarketing strategy.
+Here are some examples: